markterweele/windows-itpro-docs/windows/security/book/includes/local-security-authority-protection.md

 [!INCLUDE [new-24h2](new-24h2.md)]

 To help keep these credentials safe, LSA protection is enabled by default on all devices (MSA, Microsoft Entra joined, hybrid, and local).
-For new installs, it is enabled immediately.
-For upgrades, it is enabled after rebooting after an evaluation period of 5 days.
+For new installs, it's enabled immediately.
+For upgrades, it's enabled after rebooting after an evaluation period of five days.

 Users have the ability to manage the LSA protection state in the Windows Security application under **Device Security** > **Core Isolation** > **Local Security Authority protection**.